Current RCVS Council

 View the Council meetings page for meeting dates and links to Council agendas and papers.

 Can I see minutes from Council Meetings?

 Any member is permitted to see the minutes of the Council Meetings.
 Copies dating back to December 1991 are held at the College and you can make an appointment to visit.
 Older minutes are stored off-site so notice would be needed in order to retrieve them from storage.

 NB.
 Minutes from each meeting are agreed by Council at the following meeting and available thereafter.

 Is there a Code of Conduct for Council and Committee members?

-A Code of Conduct for Council and Committee Members was approved by RCVS Council in June 2012, it can be downloaded from the 'Related documents' box on the right.
+A Code of Conduct for Council and Committee Members was approved by RCVS Council in June 2012, it can be downloaded from the 'Related documents' box.